A Bayesian Mixture Modelling of Stop Signal Reaction Time Distributions: Introduction

 \section{Introduction}

-Inhibition refers to the ability to actively suppress, interrupt or delay an action \cite{I1}.
-Inhibition itself is a key dimension of executive control, which on its own is required for an organism to adjust behaviour according to changing conditions; this could be assessing inappropriateness of the current course of thought and action, changing goals, and changing world, \cite{I2,I3,I4}.
+Inhibition refers to the ability to suppress actively, interrupt or delay an action \cite{I1}.
+Inhibition itself is a crucial dimension of executive control, which on its own is required for an organism to adjust behavior according to changing conditions; this could be assessing inappropriateness of the current course of thought and action, changing goals, and changing world, \cite{I2,I3,I4}.
 Response inhibition is the ability to stop responses that are no longer appropriate \cite{I3}.
-Examples of response inhibition in daily life includes braking quickly when driving into an intersection while another vehicle is running through a red light \cite{I4}.
-In order to empirically study response inhibition in a laboratory setting, two paradigms have been suggested: The Go/No-go task and the stop signal task (SST), and the later is widely used, \cite{I1,I5}.
-The stop signal paradigm includes two response tasks: go task and the stop task(e.g. stop 25\% of the time).
+Examples of response inhibition in daily life include braking quickly when driving into an intersection while another vehicle is running through a red light \cite{I4}.
+Two paradigms have been suggested to study response inhibition empirically in a laboratory setting: The Go/No-go task and the stop-signal task (SST).
+The later is widely used, \cite{I1,I5}.
+The stop-signal paradigm includes two response tasks: the go task and the stop task(e.g., stop 25\% of the time).
 In go trials, the go reaction time (GORT) is the response to the stimulus such as “X" and “O" presented on the computer screen.
-In stop trials, the stop signal reaction time (SSRT) is the unobserved latency of the stopping response upon observing the stop signal (e.g. an auditory tone such as “beep") after stop signal delay (SSD or $T_d$) extra time \cite{I6,I7}.
-Often, the adjustment of stop signal delays $T_d$ is done by the more reliable tracking method in which depending to previous trial's success or failure the $T_d$ is increased or decreased by 50 ms with the aim of achieving 50\% overall successful inhibition at the end of the paradigm.
-In the go trials and stop signal response trials the observed reaction times and the unobserved latency of the stopping response(i.e. GORT, SRRT, and SSRT, respectively) are measured in milliseconds.
+In stop trials, the stop-signal reaction time (SSRT) is the unobserved latency of the stopping response in the brain upon observing the stop signal (e.g., an auditory tone such as “beep").
+The stop signal is presented to the participant after the passage of some time called the stop signal delay \cite{I6,I7}.
+Often, the adjustment of stop-signal delays (SSD or $T_d$) is made by the more reliable tracking method in which, depending on the previous trial's success or failure, the $T_d$ is increased or decreased by 50 ms to achieve 50\% overall successful inhibition at the end of the paradigm.
+In the go trials and stop signal response trials, the observed reaction times and the unobserved latency of the stopping response(i.e., GORT, SRRT, and SSRT, respectively) are measured milliseconds.
 In young adults trying to stop continuous actions, such as typing, the SSRT is close to 200 ms \cite{I8}.